-- 1. Monitor patient's overall health and well being. - 2.
-Continued prescription of treatment, once patient is stabilised on medication and shared care is agreed, at the appropriate intervals given the nature of the drug and the family involved.
-As it is not necessary for a doctor to see the child more than every 3-6 months, unless there are specific indications, repeat prescriptions can be issued without necessarily seeing the child on each occasion. - 3.
-To check that the patient is attending their 12 monthly specialist ADHD clinics and thus continued prescription is required. - 4.
-To carry out a physical medication review, monitoring the following on a 12 monthly basis (the patient will be reviewed 6 monthly in line with the product license, with reviews alternating between GP 12 monthly review and specialist 12 monthly review):
+- Monitor patient's overall health and wellbeing Continued prescription of treatment, once patient is stabilised on medication and shared care is agreed, at the appropriate intervals given the nature of the drug and the family involved.
+As it is not necessary for a doctor to see the child more than every 3-6 months, unless there are specific indications, repeat prescriptions can be issued without necessarily seeing the child on each occasion.
+To check that the patient is attending their 12 monthly specialist ADHD clinics and thus continued prescription is required.
+To carry out a physical medication review monitoring the following on a 12 monthly basis (the patient will be reviewed 6 monthly in line with the product license, with reviews alternating between GP 12 monthly review and specialist 12 monthly review):

-- o Height, weight and appetite - o Blood pressure and pulse
+Height weight and appetite - Blood pressure and pulse

-Results of the above tests should be communicated to the consultant for reviewing and collating in hospital records: to support this, a template is available attached as Annex B. After reviewing the monitoring results received the specialist will advise the GP of any required actions.
+Results of the above tests should be communicated to the specialist service for reviewing and collating in patient records: to support this a template is available attached as Annex B. After reviewing the monitoring results received the specialist will advise the GP of any required actions.

-The practice should communicate to the specialist after every physical medication review.
-This will enable the specialist to know if the patient is not attending GP follow up which may highlight a safeguarding concern for example.

-5. To inform the consultant via the fax number or email address below if the patient does not attend their 12 monthly physical medication review for advice in particular in relation to appropriate continued prescription.
+- 5 To refer patients who develop symptoms such as palpitations, exertional chest pain, unexplained syncope, dyspnoea, or other symptoms suggestive of heart disease for prompt specialist cardiac evaluation. - 6 The practice should communicate to the specialist after every physical medication review.
+This will enable the specialist to know if the patient is not attending GP follow up which may highlight a safeguarding concern for example. - To inform the consultant via the fax number or email address below if the patient does not attend their 12 monthly physical medication review for advice in particular in relation to appropriate continued prescription.